robric/wiki-contrail-controller/RBAC.md

  - *admin-only* (authentication is performed and only admin role has access)
  - *rbac* RBAC (authentication is performed and access granted based on role)

 With release of RBAC, multi-tenancy flag is being deprecated.
-Multi-tenancy name was a misnomer because only it enforced admin-only access.
-Multi tenancy is an inherent feature of Contrail.
+Multi-tenancy name was a misnomer because Multi tenancy is an inherent feature of Contrail while the knob enforced admin only access.

 Multi-tenancy knob must be removed from configuration files for RBAC to take effect.
 If multi-tenancy flag is present in configuration file, aaa-mode setting will be ignored.